Are You Brushing Away Your Enamel and Gums?

 A TOOTHBRUSH THAT DOES THE DIRTY WORK FOR YOU (SAFELY!)

-My favorite toothbrush for all ages and dental conditions is a sonic toothbrush.
+Our favorite toothbrush for all ages and dental conditions is a sonic toothbrush.
 The gentle sonic vibrations literally ‘vibrate’ plaque off the teeth without damaging the enamel.
 I prefer 35,000 sonic vibrations because it’s strong enough to remove plaque, stimulate blood flow, and remove surface stains without overkill.
 Too strong of a sonic vibration will do the opposite of what it is intended to do- causing enamel breakdown and damaging delicate gum tissue.

-At Primal Life we call our Real White Sonic Toothbrush our “mouth vibrator”!
+At Primal Life we call our Real White Sonic Toothbrush our “mouth vibrator”.
 The gentle sonic vibration may not feel as rough and tough as a rotary toothbrush or even some other sonic toothbrushes, however you’ll be left with healthier and thicker enamel and gum tissue because of our consciousness in keeping your teeth healthy.
 Pair it with our Dirty Mouth Toothpowder or Toothpaste made with hydroxyapatite to help repair the outer layer of the enamel.

 *Sonic toothbrushes are different from manual toothbrushes and must be used differently.
 The biggest mistake people make with a sonic toothbrush is treating it like a manual brush and moving the toothbrush in an up-down or in a circular motion.
 When using a sonic toothbrush, it does all of the work.
 All you do is hold it on your teeth and pause for 3-5 seconds before moving it to the next tooth.